Your contact details

 The amount of data is an important factor in transformation projects.
 The NZDT approach offers advantages particularly with large data volumes such as Big Data transformations or database switches.
 However, the methodology can be used in any other migration project.

-1. Initial Downtime
+1. Initial downtime

 The basic idea of NZDT is to perform as many activities as possible outside of the downtime window.
 With this goal in mind, a copy of the production system is created before any changes to system or data are being allowed.
 At this point in time, the copy freezes the database and forms the basis for the transformation or migration implementation.
+From then on, any changes to productive data during the transformation are being recorded, leveraging tools that have been installed when taking the system copy.
+This step of copying the system and activating tools requires an initial short downtime of the productive system.

 2. Uptime